The Disappearing Spoon: Chapter 16. Chemistry way, way below zero

 Kean tells the story of Robert Falcon Scott's expedition to the South Pole.
 Many scientists were attempting to be the first people to reach the South Pole, but a team led by Roald Amundsen had already reached it.
-The Amundsen team safely returned from the journey, but Scott's team was delayed at the pole due to snow flurries and fuel supplies lost due to the high temperatures.
+The Amundsen team safely returned from the journey, but Scott's team was delayed at the pole due to snow flurries and fuel supplies lost due to the low temperatures.
 Robert Falcon Scott and his companions died on the South Pole.

 Throughout the chapter, Kean discussed elements that were put through extreme temperatures to be able to get a sample.
 Xenon and krypton were put to temperatures as low as −240 F. Sam explains how laser beams are produced by yttrium and neodymium.
 Kean states that the most powerful laser has more power than the US and it uses crystals of yttrium spiked with neodymium.
 While lasers produce visible light, masers do not, instead producing microwaves.
 Masers were considered impossible until Charles Townes worked on them, earning him a Nobel Prize in 1964.